darrenpunk/Complete-Transfers-Uploader/replit.md

 # Logo Upload and Design Tool

 ## Overview
-This is a full-stack web application designed for uploading logo files and creating layouts on garment templates.
-Its primary purpose is to provide a streamlined workflow for users to upload logos, accurately position them on various canvas templates, and generate production-ready outputs that preserve vector graphics.
+This is a full-stack web application for uploading logo files and creating layouts on garment templates.
+Its purpose is to provide a streamlined workflow for users to upload logos, accurately position them on various canvas templates, and generate production-ready outputs that preserve vector graphics.
 The application aims to offer a professional and intuitive design experience, bridging the gap between digital design and physical production, with potential for broad market adoption in the custom apparel industry.

-## Recent Changes (Aug 2025)
-- **Fixed PDF Scaling Issue**: Corrected scale calculation in PDF generator - element dimensions are already in mm from database, so mmToPoints conversion (2.834) is applied directly instead of incorrect pixel-to-points calculation
-- **Removed CMYK Preview Feature**: Per user request, removed all color management preview functionality to simplify the application and stick to basics.
-The system now displays original colors without any preview filters or conversions
-- **Fixed Color Changes in PDF Generation**: Updated SimplifiedPDFGenerator to properly apply color overrides to SVG files during PDF generation.
-Color changes are now saved to modified SVG files before conversion to PDF, ensuring color modifications appear in final output.
-Fixed critical syntax error (duplicate variable declaration) that was preventing PDF generation.
-- **Enhanced PNG Transparency Handling**: Integrated SVGEmbeddedImageHandler for SVGs containing embedded PNG images to preserve transparency during PDF conversion
-- **Fixed Original PDF Content Preservation**: Modified PDF generator to prioritize using original PDF files directly when no color changes are made.
-Files uploaded as PDFs that get converted to SVGs for editing now preserve their original embedded content (including PNG images) by embedding the original PDF directly in the final output when unchanged.
-- **Fixed Vectorization API Endpoint**: Added missing `/api/vectorize` endpoint that was causing "Unexpected token '<', \"<!DOCTYPE\"... is not valid JSON" errors.
-The vectorization tool now properly communicates with the AI vectorization service and returns proper JSON responses instead of HTML error pages.
-- **Completed Vectorization Workflow**: Fixed API parameter format (output.format=svg), added proper content-type detection, and resolved canvas display issues.
-Vectorized SVG files now appear correctly on the canvas workspace and are fully interactive for positioning and editing.
-- **Added CMYK Vectorization**: Vectorized SVG files now automatically convert RGB colors to CMYK using Adobe-matching color profiles.
-White colors are preserved as RGB for transparency, while all other colors are converted to device-cmyk format for accurate print output.
-- **Fixed Vectorization Display Issue**: Resolved browser compatibility problem where device-cmyk colors couldn't be displayed.
-Implemented dual approach: RGB colors for browser display with embedded CMYK metadata comments for print accuracy.
-Vectorized logos now appear correctly on canvas while maintaining print-ready CMYK conversion data.
-- **Enhanced Vectorization CMYK Marking**: Vectorized files are now properly marked as CMYK format to prevent RGB warnings on import.
-The color analysis system detects vectorized files and automatically converts RGB colors to CMYK values using Adobe color profiles while preserving white colors for transparency.
-- **Fixed Vectorization Transparency Issue**: Resolved green background problem by implementing inline SVG rendering instead of img elements.
-Created SvgInlineRenderer component that fetches SVG content and renders it directly in the DOM, eliminating browser-imposed backgrounds.
-SVG files now display with true transparency on the canvas, matching the vectorizer preview behavior.
-- **Fixed RGB Warning on Vectorized Files**: Enhanced detection logic to properly identify vectorized CMYK files and prevent RGB warnings on logo interaction.
-White colors preserved for transparency no longer trigger RGB warnings.
-- **Updated Vectorizer API Parameters**: Matched exact settings from vectorizer.ai screenshot including fill shapes draw style, SVG 1.1 output, shape stacking cutouts, and all curve types enabled.
-This should produce filled vector shapes matching the website output.
-- **Fixed Vectorized SVG Green Background Issue**: Resolved the green background problem in vectorized SVGs by implementing automatic stroke outline removal during PDF generation.
-The system now detects and removes large stroke groups (>100px width) that vectorizer.ai adds as background outlines.
-This preserves the clean vector artwork without unwanted backgrounds in the final PDF output.
-- **Enhanced Vectorization Rendering**: Fixed vector-effect="non-scaling-stroke" rendering issues by automatically removing these attributes during background cleanup.
-The enhanced removeVectorizedBackgrounds function now eliminates both large stroke groups and problematic vector-effect attributes, ensuring clean display in both canvas and PDF output.
-User confirmed vectorization working correctly.
-- **Auto-Recoloring for Single Colour Templates**: Implemented automatic recoloring of vector files when uploaded to Single Colour Transfer templates.
-The system detects single colour templates and applies the selected ink color to all vector elements while preserving white/transparent colors.
-RGB warnings are disabled for single colour templates since auto-recoloring handles color management automatically.

 ## User Preferences
 Preferred communication style: Simple, everyday language.